crocs-muni/RSABias/README.md

 Python tool for black-box analysis of RSA key generation in cryptographic libraries and RSA key classification.
 This tool accompanies the paper [Biased RSA private keys: Origin attribution of GCD-factorable keys](TBA) presented at [ESORICS 2020](https://www.surrey.ac.uk/esorics-2020) conference.

-Using this project, you can audit the origin of your RSA keypair.
+Using this project, you can audit the origin of your RSA private key.
 Also, it is possible to replicate our work and analyze large datasets of keys.
-Beware that when classifying one key, the process is not bulletproof, as our model achieves 47.7% accuracy (on 26 classes).
+Beware that when classifying one key, the process is not bulletproof, as our model achieves 47.7% accuracy (on 26 classes) on average.

 ## Install

 The code is tested on Python 3.6.
 It should suffice to clone and install using the setup script.
 Note that since the stable part of the code is tied to the experimental part, this package is not distributed as a pip package.
-Note that the required gmpy2 package has some [install requirements](https://gmpy2.readthedocs.io/en/latest/intro.html#installation).
+Also, note that the required gmpy2 package has some [install requirements](https://gmpy2.readthedocs.io/en/latest/intro.html#installation).
 The full chain of commands is:

 ```
-git clone git@github.com:matusn/RSABias.git &&
+git clone git@github.com:crocs-muni/RSABias.git &&
 cd RSABias &&
 python3 -m venv venv &&
 source venv/bin/activate &&